FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 • Be sure to use industry-sanctioned forms and documents.

-• Use a joint venture agreement – a legal document, formal partnership agreement that helps to clarify each wholesaler's obligations in writing.
+• Use a joint venture agreement—a legal document or formal partnership agreement that clarifies each wholesaler's obligations in writing.

 Is Reverse Wholesaling Real Estate Legal In Ohio?

-Reverse wholesaling is also a legitimate and legal real estate investment strategy if the contract allows for assignments, and they work together to stay within the legal limits established by Ohio lawmakers.
+Reverse wholesaling is also a legitimate and legal real estate investment strategy if the contract allows for assignments and the parties work together to stay within the legal limits established by Ohio lawmakers.

 The fundamental difference between reverse wholesaling & traditional wholesaling is that, as its name implies, reverse wholesaling simply reverses the order in which the transaction's steps are accomplished.
 So, a reverse wholesaler first finds the final end buyer and then seeks to find a property that will meet the end buyer's bottom-line requirements.

-There are a few viable exit strategies for reverse real estate wholesalers.
-They are as follows:
+There are a few viable exit strategies for reverse real estate wholesalers:

-• Execute a Double Close – a double closing requires the wholesaler to close first on the purchase and then sell the property on the same day to the end buyer.
-It is noted that the double closing requires the payment of closing costs, whereas the buy/sell strategy does not.
+• Execute a double close, which requires the wholesaler to close first on the purchase and then sell the property on the same day to the end buyer.
+The double closing requires the payment of closing costs, whereas the buy/sell strategy does not.

 The reverse wholesaling strategy generates a variety of benefits for Ohio real estate wholesalers, as follows: